Course Title: Introduction to Embedded Systems

 This course lays the foundation for later year Computer Systems Engineering subjects and is an essential prerequisite for Embedded System Design and Implementation (EEET2096).

-Particular topics to investigate will include:
+Particular topics investigated will include:

 - Introduction to Digital Hardware Technologies.